Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Irene

-Five hens and a cockerel: sustainable solutions to hunger
+Five hens and a rooster: sustainable solutions to hunger

 Vétérinaires Sans Frontières Suisse